Woolwich Ferry: Passenger numbers

 The ferry typically carries about two million passengers a year; occupants of vehicles (including drivers) are counted as passengers.
 In 2012 the ferry carried around 20,000 vehicles and 50,000 passengers weekly.

 At all times of day, but particularly at peak hours, it is common for vehicles to have to queue beyond the next ferry departure.
 Various improvements have been made to the vehicle queueing arrangements over the years, especially to avoid impacting local traffic.

 For foot passengers, bus services connect to both terminals.
 There is a small bus station on the north side, but some cross-river foot passengers take the foot tunnel instead.
 About 300 foot passengers used the ferry daily between 1983 and 1985.
 Further competition arrived in 2009 with the extension to Woolwich of the Docklands Light Railway, which crosses under the river to the east of the crossing and the tunnel, and has led to a reduction in the number of foot passengers using the ferry.

+After toll charges were imposed at the Blackwall and Silvertown Tunnels in April 2025, TfL reported a daily increase in ferry traffic of around 1,800 vehicles as drivers sought to avoid the charges.